MatheusAssisNeves/Pill-Dispenser/README.md

 # Pill-Dispenser
-An Automatic Pill Dispenser for Arduino
+An automatic pill dispenser for Arduino
 ## Features
 * Real Time Clock with adjustable time
-* Dispense hours stored in EEPROM to avoid desconfiguration after Arduino power lost
+* Dispense hours stored in EEPROM to avoid loss after Arduino power lost
-* Intuitive user interface for configuration
+* Intuitive user interface for configuration using only buttons and an LCD Display
+* Up to 6 dispense hours per day
+* Buzzer for alerting the user
 ## Arduino Libraries
+* LiquidCrystal I2C by Marco Schwartz v1.1.2
+* RTClib by Adafruit v2.1.1
+* Stepper by Arduino v 1.1.3
+* Wire by Arduino
+* EEPROM by Arduino
 ## Components
 * Arduino Uno r3
 * Display LCD 2004 + i2c Module